The Balkan Rivers: Save the Blue Heart of Europe

 However, this enormous biodiversity is threatened.
 About 75% of all the threatened fish species and 70% of the threatened molluscs in Europe are highly vulnerable to dam construction.

 Find photos here: Gallery "Biodiversity Hotspot"

 Many countries plan excessive damming of all their rivers.
-After already having completed many new dams, Macedonia intends to construct another 203 dams (of which 4 are under construction) while Albania plans to build another 337 hydropower plants (with 24 already under construction).
+After already having completed many new dams, Macedonia intends to construct another 153 dams (with another 22 currently under construction) while Albania plans to build another 305 hydropower plants (with an additional 81 already under construction).
+Serbia even has 826 projects in the pipeline.
 The gold rush atmosphere that has emerged in the hydropower sector in recent years needs to be significantly revised if we want to preserve our European riverine heritage in the future.

 We want to save the unique rivers of the Balkans by preserving the most valuable streams and stretches with regard to ecology and biodiversity.
 They shall be preserved for the benefit of nature, biodiversity, and of the people for whom these rivers have a deep symbolic and cultural meaning, as well as for those coming from farer distance seeking to experience the last untouched rivers in Europe.
 We believe that the economic future of the Balkan countries can be more sustainably stimulated by conserving their natural treasures and keeping their potential for sustainable socio-economic development available for future generations.